glydrfreak/vSpeed-Vario/README.md

 I'm still trying to nail down the type of 3D printing I should use for production casings.
 Obviously I cannot afford injection molding at the moment, but a 3D printed case can range from $4 - $15, and it all depends on the desired quality.
 The cheapest option I found is $4 for a 200micron filament PLA from 3Dhubs.com.
 I'm still waiting to see how PROTOTYPE3 will look with such large layer thickness.
 On the other hand, PROTOTYPE2's casing was about $13 from ShapeWays.com.
 I chose the cheapest option, PA 2200 which is a strong and flexible nylon plastic powder.
 No print layers are visible on PROTOTYPE2.

 ##### Arduino IDE--
-Arduino IDE is the free software and programming language for this device.
+The Arduino integrated development environment (IDE) is the free software and programming language compatible with this device.
 Paul McWhorter got me hooked on his YouTube video series of lessons for learning Arduino.
 Before the summer of 2017, I had no interest in electronics, until I realized you can do almost anything when you combine it with computer programming.
 I ended up pulling an all nighter as I watched every single one of those videos, and suddenly I knew how electronics worked, and I knew how to implement my own ideas in the Arduino Software.

 ##### Custom PCB--
 A Custom PCB is designed in the free fritzing software and ordered through SEEED Studios.
 Its just a simple PCB, containing pinouts for soldering all through-hole components together.